jbrialon/jbrialon/README.md

 ### Hey 👋
-- 🔭 I’m currently working on [this](https://github.com/jbrialon/3d-trek/), a three js explorative experiment.
+- 🔭 I’m currently working on [Valley](https://github.com/jbrialon/valley/), a threejs explorative experiment.
 <!--
 **jbrialon/jbrialon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.